|

 Errors in polar alignment or in the RA tracking of the telescope drive can cause the

-object to shift position on the CCD chip during a long duration (several minutes)
+object to shift position on the CCD chip during a an exposure lasting

 trails.